 Competitiveness is about providing superior value to customers, winning deals over competition, AND sustaining higher profitability.
 It’s easy to win deals by dropping product prices, but without doing the same for the product cost, it will lead your company to perish.
 Establishing and sustaining competitive advantage requires much more — you can dive into the concept for example in the 1985 book by Michael E. Porter.

-Starting from the customer problem, empathising, asking questions, working towards solutions, possible technologies; that’s Design Thinking, a good method if you are developing products.
-But here we have an existing product for which we are defining customer related boundaries.
-Customer needs and requirements are the next level questions, which bounce nicely to the topic of Compliance, which I will address in another article.
+Starting from the customer problem, empathizing, asking questions, working towards solutions and possible technologies: that’s Design Thinking, a good method if you are developing products.
+But here we have an existing product for which we are defining customer-related boundaries.
+Customer needs and requirements are the next-level questions, which bounce nicely to the topic of compliance, which I will address in another article.

-“Everything is worth what its purchaser will pay for it.”
+Everything is worth what its purchaser will pay for it.”

 Publilius Syrus, first century B.C.

 First is the path where you do product (portfolio) planning from the profitability targets, setting target prices and designing TO cost.
-And the other path where you first design and manufacture a product to find out how much it costs, and then slap on the margin, and hope that the customers still buy it (cost plus).
+The second is the path where you first design and manufacture a product to find out how much it costs, and then slap on the margin, and hope that the customers still buy it (cost plus).
 And over time, customers expect to see a reduction in the price as the product matures.
-Constant, relentless seeking for cost reduction is one of the key responsibilities of the Product Manager, and so is understanding and managing the Product Lifecycle and Product Portfolio I mentioned earlier in brackets.
+Constant, relentless seeking for cost reduction is one of the key responsibilities of the product manager, and so is understanding and managing the Product Lifecycle and Product Portfolio I mentioned earlier in brackets.

 Essentially, you must manage product variants and product portfolios in a way that makes business somehow predictable.
 Your company will have products that are nearing their end of life, facing lower margins and revenues, and therefore will need new product introductions, allowing juicier prices and margins.

-Products in declining lifecycle may affect your profitability also from the service point of view.
+Products in declining lifecycle stages may affect your profitability also from the service point of view.
 How long will you offer support and spare parts for your end-of-life products?
 Ending support too soon will affect customer loyalty, but stretching it too long will draw valuable resources for only low returns.
 Some industrial products have a really long use-life after they have been sold and installed—up to 50 years or even more!

-Sami has over 20 years of experience in global mining and metals business, and has held various positions from Engineering, Product Development through to Sales and Product Management.
+Sami has over 20 years of experience in global mining and metals business, and has held various positions from Engineering, Product Development to Sales and Product Management.
 Currently he is in charge of Operations and Process Development, with the responsibility of ensuring all operations and business processes deliver targeted performance corporate-wide.
 Additionally he is the owner of the R&D and PLM process with related concepts and systems.